Schoolhouse Lighting Blends Old, New in Bath Reno

 “We remodeled our powder room which was last updated sometime in the 90s,” Darci explains.
 “It’s pretty spacious, but we did remove a funky linen closet that was in the middle of a wall so it was awkward.
 I love mixing old and new, and I wanted this little powder room to be a fun mix of the two!”

 Darci also adores schoolhouse lighting and looks for opportunities to use it.
-For her renovated space, she chose the Secondary Schoolhouse Gooseneck Light to highlight the reclaimed fir vanity that Matt built.
+For her renovated space, she chose the Primary Schoolhouse Gooseneck Light to highlight the reclaimed fir vanity that Matt built.
 She customized the American-made wall light with a small opaque globe, Black fitter, and a G26 gooseneck arm also in Black.

 “It was so hard to choose from all the beautiful schoolhouse lights that Barn Light offers,” she notes.
-“But we chose the Secondary Schoolhouse Light because we liked the shape of the shade and the contrast of the black and white.
+“But we chose the Primary Schoolhouse Light because we liked the shape of the shade and the contrast of the black and white.
 I’m such a sucker for black and white!”

 In customizing their new fixture, Matt wanted to add the optional black bands.
 They chose the double bands to complement the Black fitter and gooseneck arm.